mccaffers/backtesting-engine-cpp/readme.md

 ## C++ Backtesting Engine

 > [!NOTE]
-> Active development.
-Usuable!
-Last updated 19th Jan 2025
+> Active development - Usuable at the moment.
+Last updated 24th Jan 2025

 ### About The Project